CodeByYash/Calculator-Application/README.md

 The calculator supports all of the basic mathematical operations, including addition, subtraction, multiplication, and division.
 It also supports more advanced operations.

-To use the calculator, simply enter your desired calculation into the input field and press the **"Enter"** key.
+To use the Calculator Application, simply clone the repository and run the main.py file in Pycharm or VsCode.
+Simply enter your desired calculation into the input field and press the **"Enter"** key.
 The result will be displayed in the output field.
 To clear all of the input and output fields, press the **"Clear"** button.
 To undo the previous calculation, press the **" 👈 "** button.

 The calculator is easy to use and understand, making it a great tool for students, teachers, and professionals alike.